 Case #21: A study is designed to examine the effectiveness of maximal surgical resection vs. radiation in the treatment of multiform glioblastoma (both are approved as standard therapies for multiform glioblastoma).
+Participating in the study will not dictate the course of therapy.
 The 6-month survival of glioblastoma patients who decide to undergo maximal surgical resection will be compared to the 6-month survival of patients who opt to get radiotherapy.
 Is this study a clinical trial?

-- The study involves human subjects. - Subjects are not prospectively assigned to interventions. - The study identifies health-related biomedical outcomes (survival).
+- The study involves human subjects. - Subjects are not prospectively assigned to interventions (Patients and their healthcare providers select the therapy and investigators observe outcomes). - The study identifies health-related biomedical outcomes (6-month survival).